-The Company's activities expose it to a variety of financial risks: Market risk (including interest rate risk) and liquidity risk.
+The Company's activities expose it to a variety of financial risks: market risk (including foreign currency risk and interest rate risk), credit risk and liquidity risk.

 This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk, and the Company's management of capital.
 Further quantitative disclosures are included throughout these financial statements.